 - Nearby: Looking for some more budget friendly options?
 Best Western Plus Frontier Motel is just outside the park in the quaint town of Lone Pine.
 Plus this hotel has gorgeous views of Mount Whitney.
 The River Inn and Cabins is on the west side of the park in the area of Three Rivers.
 Although not the fanciest place it is close to Sequoia National Park entrance and very affordable.

 - Get a National Parks Pass if you plan on visiting multiple parks over the course of the year.
-For $80 you’ll get free admission to most parks.
+For a one time fee you’ll get free admission to most parks.

 - Current military members and dependents can get a free annual pass at a federal recreation site with a valid Military ID.

 - 4th Graders are eligible for the Every Kid In A Park Program, gifting them a free annual pass for the school year through the following summer (September-August).

 - Check with your local library to see if they have a National Parks Pass as part of their library card holder benefits program.